-- Understand the source of each person’s motivation — Motivation means different things to different persons on your team, so the same motivation will not work for everyone
+- Understand the source of each person’s motivation — Motivation means different things to different persons on your team, so the same motivation will not work for everyone.
+Again, this requires some introspection and the ability to observe the team.
+Have one-on-one conversations with team members to understand where they are facing challenges and how they are perceiving successes an areas of improvement.

-- Set goals and create challenges for your team — to help keep them focused, especially during lulls in action
+- Set goals and create challenges for your team — to help keep them focused, especially during lulls in action.
+You’ll find that team members that have a goal will focus on taking ownership and achieving the goal.

 - Give people responsibility and let them run with it — Try not to micro-manage the team.
 You will find that following this point frees you from having to take care of every detail so you can focus on other challenges.
 I recall when I reached this fork in the road in my career.
 I had a very talented team member that was very capable and, rather than take on all the responsibility, I passed on some of the responsibility of the project to him, which freed me to take on other value-added initiatives within the project and within the organization.